We are open Monday to Saturday with extended hours

-At Total Physiotherapy Manly Vale, we are strong believers in a preventative approach to health.
+At Total Physiotherapy, we are strong believers in a preventative approach to health.
 Menopause is a time of change in a woman’s body including in her pelvic health.
-We are introducing a menopausal pelvic health check to help identify any symptoms you may have, assess pelvic floor muscle strength and advise on any steps you should take to prevent future problems.
+Our women’s health physiotherapists offer a menopausal pelvic health check to help identify any symptoms you may have, assess pelvic floor muscle strength and advise on any steps you should take to prevent future problems.

 THE TRANSITION TO MENOPAUSE